Bad Idea (Ariana Grande song): Critical reception

+"Bad Idea" received critical acclaim from most music critics.
 In his 2019 article "Every Ariana Grande Song, Ranked: Critic's Picks", Richard S. He of Billboard ranked the song number 32 on the list.
 Elle's Estelle Tang said "Bad Idea" is the best song on Thank U, Next, while Juan Manuel Pairone of La Voz del Interior compared it with the music of American singer Taylor Swift.
 Out's Mathew Rodriquez wrote: "It's a given that Grande can sang, but 'Bad Idea' serves as a reminder that she's not just a singer who can belt, she's a vocalist who can interpret."
 He added the track featured "the most dynamic vocals on the album".
 Jon Caramanica of The New York Times wrote the track is "crisp" and has "the urgency and cool of early 1980s pop".
 Kitty Empire of The Guardian called the song "intriguing" and "minx-ish" and added that it "reintroduces the idea of Grande as a dangerous woman".
 Raúl Guillén of Jenesaispop wrote a detailed article about the song.
 In it, he praised its composition, the orchestral arrangements, ad-libs and hook.
 He noted the track's importance on the album, saying it "shines immediately" and that it is one of the best moments on the album.
 He finished his review noting the song demonstrated that Grande's collaborations with Max Martin are still "a good idea".
+In 2022, Ilana Kaplan of Rolling Stone named “Bad Idea” the fourth best song in Grande’s discography.

 In a more mixed review, Jonny Coleman of The Hollywood Reporter compared it with Gotye and Kimbra's "Somebody That I Used to Know", saying its "bizarre orchestral trap breakdown" was a "pretty bad idea".
 Spencer Kornhaber of The Atlantic said "Bad Idea" had the potential to become a pop hit, however, he considered the track a copy of Gotye's "Somebody That I Used to Know".
 Kristin Smith selected the song's themes among the "objectionable content" on Thank U, Next.

-In 2022, Rolling Stone named “Bad Idea” the fourth best song in Grande’s discography.